azure123devops123/my-helm/COMMANDS.md

       # Test the rendering of our template

-      - [x] Test the rendering of our template
+      // Test the rendering of our template

       helm template mywebapp-release webapp1